GuilhE/JsonBroadcaster/README.md

 (This wont happen with the first approach)

-## Sample app
+## Playgrounds

-Inside the __sample__ module you'll find a playground app ready for you to test it.

-To run it you can either:
-- Clone this project and type `./gradlew :androidApp:installDebug` in the terminal;
-- Download the sample `.apk` and install it.
-Get it [here](./artifacts/matchday.apk).

-The `applicationId` is _com.matchday_ and you can use the following payload to get you started:
+Use the following payload to get you started:
 ```json
 {
    "home":{